-I like this free bench plan because the cutting diagrams and placing illustrations are color-coded to make it super simple to piece together.
+The cutting diagrams and placing illustrations in this plan are color-coded to make it super simple to piece together.
 Plus, all the measurements are clear and easy to understand.

 There's also a video that shows how to put the bench together.

 This is The Design Confidential's free bench plan for building a 38" Chesapeake Banquette (here's the 48" version).
 The total cost of this project is estimated to be under $25.

 Everything you need is spelled out for you before the instructions begin, which is great; the tools, lumber, materials, and cut list - everything you need to build the bench.

 The Design Confidential is one of the best free sources for woodworking plans because the instructions are very thorough and are accompanied with illustrations showing the exact piece of the bench that the particular step is describing.

 Another free bench plan can be had at DIY Garden Plans.
 As you can see in the image, this bench isn't made up of anything too complex, so it should be a perfect project for a beginner.